-MFJ uses heli-arc welds on all joints to eliminate resistive pressure connections in the antenna.
+MFJ forms the large diameter aluminum pipe into a circle on special machines and heli-arc welds all joints to eliminate resistive pressure connections in the antenna.
 A specially constructed butterfly capacitor using arc-welded construction has much lower loss resistance than conventional, less expensive, pressure contact, air variable capacitors.

 The care and expense used in selecting the best materials, not the most convenient materials, has resulted in an extremely efficient small size antenna.
-Extensive "on the air" tests have confirmed that most stations can detect little difference between the signal from the MFJ Box Fan Loop and the signal from a larger size none-portable loop at the same height.
+Extensive "on the air" tests have confirmed that most stations can detect little difference between the signal from the MFJ Super Hi-Q Loop and the signal from a full size dipole at the same height.